For Immediate Release

-The Federal Aviation Administration and the National Transportation Safety Board share a common goal: promoting safety in aviation and preventing aircraft accidents.
-The record shows the NTSB and FAA agree on a course of action about 88 percent of the time.
-Of literally thousands of safety recommendations made to the FAA, the Board has classified about 82 percent “Closed — Acceptable Response,” and approximately 6 percent remain open in “Acceptable” status.
+The Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB) share a common goal — promoting safety in aviation and preventing aircraft accidents.
+The record shows the NTSB and FAA agree on a course of action about 80 percent of the time.
+Of the safety recommendations made to the FAA, the NTSB has classified about 80 percent closed acceptable, and approximately 5 percent remain open in acceptable status.

 We have made substantial progress in meeting the safety intent of the NTSB’s “Most Wanted” recommendations.

 REDUCE FATIGUE-RELATED ACCIDENTS